-Public Policy Priority #3: Ensuring the Participation of Educated Patient Advocates in Science Research and All Levels of Health Care Decision Making
+Ensuring the Participation of Educated Patient Advocates in Science Research and All Levels of Health Care Decision Making

-The voice of educated patient advocates must be part of all levels of health care decision-making which affects their lives.
+The voice of educated patient advocates must be part of all levels of health care decision-making that affects their lives.
 Patient participation has been a tenet of the National Breast Cancer Coalition (NBCC) since its inception.
-NBCC continues to work to ensure that educated patient advocates who represent a constituency have a meaningful "seat at the table" in all levels of health care decision making which affects their lives.
+NBCC continues to ensure that educated patient advocates who represent a constituency have a meaningful "seat at the table" in all levels of health care decision-making, which affects their lives.